 Hosting Open Houses

-If your house is located in a hot seller’s market like South Lake Tahoe or Malibu then more buyers would be interested in buying them.
+92% of home buyers find open houses useful.
+If your house is located in South Lake Tahoe or Malibu or any other prime spot in the California housing market, more buyers would be interested in buying.
 In such cases hosting an open house would be more feasible.

 - ✍️ Pro Tip: You might attract unrepresented buyers, saving you the entire buyer agent commission.

-How To Negotiate Offers When Selling A Home In California?
+5.2.
+How do I Negotiate Offers When Selling a House in California?

 |#||Advanced Tactic||When to Use||How to Use|